-- List of the records of personal health information to be securely destroyed - The date, time and method of secure disposal employed - The name and signature of the agent(s) who performed the secure disposal and a person who witnessed the destruction the BORN policy on Discipline and Corrective Action and BORN may also notify the agent's professional body, the Information and Privacy Commissioner and any other suitable oversight body that the agent is in breach.
+- List of the records of personal health information to be securely destroyed - The date, time and method of secure disposal employed - The name and signature of the agent(s) who performed the secure disposal and a person who witnessed the destruction

 Certificates of destruction must be received within one week of the date of destruction set out in the written research plan.
-If the certificate of destruction is not received by the Privacy Officer in stated time period, the policy indicates that the agent is in breach of the policy and BORN may take measures as per
+If the certificate of destruction is not received by the Privacy Officer, Scientific Manager or designate in the stated time period, the policy indicates that the agent is in breach of the policy and BORN may take measures as per the BORN policy on Discipline and Corrective Action and BORN may also notify the agent's professional body, the Information and Privacy Commissioner and any other suitable oversight body that the agent is in breach.